drcandacemakedamoore/cleanX/README.md

         Normalize images in terms of pixel values (multiple methods)

-All important functions are documented in the online documentation.
+All important functions are documented in the online documentation for programmers.
 You can also check out our video by clicking the linked picture below:

 [![Video](https://raw.githubusercontent.com/drcandacemakedamoore/cleanX/main/test/cleanXpic.png)](https://youtu.be/jaX5tXmiWrQ)